 _____ Route South, _____ Route North, _____ Water Route, _____ “El Chepe”, Copper Canyon Railway

 We spent one full year (365 days exactly, door to door) hitching lifts and boarding buses from Portland, Maine to the Panama Canal and back again.
 About 80% of the distance we travelled was by hitchhiking and the entire journey was over-land.
 Hitching allowed us to travel at a slower pace.
 While most of the places we visited were suggested in guide books, we found ourselves “off the grid”, so to speak, quite often going weeks without seeing other backpackers.

-We relied on good old-fashioned paper maps for navigation and directions from by-passers.
-No apps, no Google Earth, just a passing-grade device in the guise of a smart-phone, of which the phone and texting capabilities we never used, nor had activated.
+We relied on good old-fashioned paper maps for navigation and directions from passers-by.
+No apps, no Google Earth – just a passing-grade device in the guise of a smart-phone, of which the phone and texting capabilities we never used, nor had activated.

 Our Trip: 2017-?

 Our first drift in 2013 made us realise we wanted more!
 Upon returning to Portland we saved up our money and honed our desire to get back on the road.
 We are currently in the process of making that happen again and we are thrilled to know that the future holds more adventures for us.
 So follow along with us as we keep loose our plans, keep definite our desire to stay moving, and keep open a life devoted to experiencing more.
 Where do we go from here?